6 Best Beaches on Sanibel Island, FL

 What is the best time of year to visit Sanibel Island?

-For the best weather, December through April is the ideal time for a visit, but this is also the most crowded and expensive time of year.
+For the best weather, October through April is the ideal time to visit Sanibel.
 May is a good time to take advantage of lower hotel rates before the heat of the summer sets in, and October and November are the best time of year for shelling.
 If you don't mind high humidity and temperatures in the 90s, June through August is the least expensive and far less crowded.

 Are there rules about collecting shells on Sanibel beaches?